 I’ve had a couple of people ask me for advice on how to decorate a fireplace mantel so today I’m going to address this issue.
 I’ll keep it simple by touching on some basic concepts to remember when decorating a mantel, and then show some examples of these strategies in photos.

-things to consider when decorating a mantel:
+In general, these are some things to consider when decorating a mantel…

 Obviously, the items displayed on your mantel should match the decor in your room, but don’t feel like they have to match perfectly.
 You can use objects in various shades of the colors in your room, and you can always add neutral colored items to give more depth.

 While most people easily remember to consider color, many forget about texture.
 Look to add items of various textures to bring diversity and interest to your mantel.
 Find items like patterned vases and frames, fresh greenery, branches, pine cones, baskets, fabrics or candles to include in your arrangement.

 One of the most important elements in creating an aesthetically pleasing mantel arrangement is maintaining balance among the group of items you display.
 The visual triangle is a great way to achieve this (see below), but it’s not the only option.

 Creating balance is similar to using a weighted scale.
 If you place a large item on the right of the mantel, you then need to “balance that out” with another item on the left.
 For example, if the item on the right is tall and wide then you could balance it out with a long and low item (or items) on the left.

 You might think the perfectly balanced layout would be a traditional symmetrical arrangement where every item on one side of the mantel is mirrored on the other side, but asymmetrical layouts tend to be more interesting and dynamic.

 You also want to remember to balance your colors, materials and textures too.
 For instance, you don’t want all of the blue items or metal items clumped on one side of the mantel.